One million years ago, our ape-like ancestors would have considered a fireplace an incredible discovery (some of us still do).

-Among its potential reality-upgrading benefits is its ability to provide highly immersive scenarios, such as being in another continent, on the moon, underwater, or even to transmit the sensation of feeling light and translucent.
+Among its potential reality-upgrading benefits is its ability to provide highly immersive scenarios, such as being on another continent, on the moon, underwater, or even transmitting the sensation of feeling light and translucent.
 Ideal for visualised meditation.

-This is the concept behind Deep, a state-of-the-art VR application, allowing you to somehow control your movement within a relaxing, virtual world, using only your own breathing patterns.
+This is the concept behind Deep, a state-of-the-art VR application, that allows you to somehow control your movement within a relaxing, virtual world, using only your own breathing patterns.

-The world of saunas is pretty ancient.
 The oldest ones likely date back more than 10 thousand years ago, well before the Romans, the Greeks and even the Sumerians, in Ancient Mesopotamia.

-Infrared rays are the healthiest ones produced by the sun, with an ability to penetrate deeply into our skin, dissolving toxic substances which over time accumulate in our bodies.
+Infrared rays are the healthiest ones produced by the sun, with an ability to penetrate deeply into our skin, dissolving toxic substances that over time accumulate in our bodies.
 T

 If you'd like to talk to one of our infrared sauna consultants, you can connect with us here, so you can find out the perfect sauna for your home, or your business.
 Or to just ask us any questions.